Relational Gestalt Psychotherapist (in advanced training)

 Next step

-If this feels like a fit, the next step is a conversation.
-No pressure.
-No fixing.
-Just exploring what might support you moving forward.
+If this feels like a fit, the next step is simply a conversation.